-Simply, when we first observe that neutron and proton are almost degenerate in mass, we can state they are just two states of the same physical system, the nucleon.
+Simply, as we observe the neutron and proton to be almost degenerate in mass, we can state they are just two states of the same physical system, the nucleon.

 We guess the two nucleon states are the 'vectors' spanning the fundamental representation of a symmetry group, which we identify with SU(2).
-Remember: Any 2-state, degenerate system will exhibit SU(2) symmetry